pa-ulander/debug/README.md

 Simple old school debug class from php early 5 days.

-Can be handy still to this day for quick debugging.
+Can be handy still to this day for quick debugging in old legacy projects.

 It does one thing only.
 Sort of a super-stupid console.log for php.

 Dumps to screen or logfile.